Bigoted UK press? Harry and Meghan racism debate - Press Gazette

 “And because from the beginning of our relationship, they were so attacking and inciting so much racism, really, it changed our . . . the risk level, because it went . . . it wasn’t just catty gossip.
 It was bringing out a part of people that was racist in how it was charged.
 And that changed the threat.
 That changed the level of death threats.
 That changed everything.”

-Royal correspondents questioned the “holiday parties” claim with veteran royal watcher Robert Jobson said: “What on earth are they talking about?”
+Royal correspondents questioned the “holiday parties” claim with veteran royal watcher Robert Jobson commenting: “What on earth are they talking about?”

 The Oprah interview contrasted positive coverage of Kate, the Duchess of Cambridge, versus negative coverage of Meghan, the Duchess of Sussex.